kanak-attack-manoa/kanak-attack-manoa.github.io/index.md

 <img src="public/images/register.png">

-Admin Home Page:
+### Admin Home Page:

+The Admin page is the first page that greets any admin-level account user upon login, and allows them to modify existing accounts by changing their account type (user-level or vendor-level).

 <img src="public/images/admin-home.png">

 ### Home page

-After logging in, you are taken to the home page, which presents a form where you can complete and/or update your personal profile as a vendor or a consumer.
+After logging in, you are taken to the home page, which presents a form where you can complete and/or update your personal profile as a vendor if you have vendor-level authorization.

 ### Add Menu Item